micahcochran/Geospatial-Python-Packages-for-OSGeo4W/README.md

 -------
 Install [matplotlib](#matplotlib) and [numpy](#numpy-and-scipy).

-In versions of basemap 1.0.8 or greater you will have to install pyproj (see section below) and pyshp:
+In versions of basemap 1.0.8 or greater you will have to additionally install [pyproj](#pyproj) and pyshp.
+Pyproj will need PROJ4 with the inverse hammer transform, which basemap needs.
+Which should be in PROJ.4 version 4.9.3 or greater.
+Otherwise use the provided copy of pyproj.
 ```
 C:\...> pip install pyshp
 ```